Cellosaurus logo

 Look for the commit labelled with the release number you are interested in (example "Release 15").
 Click on that commit then click on the "Browse files" button and when the list of files is displayed click on the green button "Clone or download" and select the "Download ZIP" option.

-All the Cellosaurus files are on GitHub with one exception: the XML file (cellosaurus.xml) which is too big to be stored on this platform.
+All the Cellosaurus files are on GitHub with one exception: the XML file (cellosaurus.xml) which was too big to be stored on this platform.

 Q26: Do vaccines contain cell lines?

 Cell lines are used in the production of human and veterinary vaccines.
 They were first used for the testing and production of poliovirus vaccine.
-An estimated 10.3 million lives globally have been saved due to vaccines developed in WI-38 and other cell lines (see 2nd web link below).
+An estimated 10.3 million lives globally have been saved due to vaccines developed in WI-38 and other cell lines (see the second web link below).

 Their purpose is to produce the active component of the vaccine.
 For some vaccines, it is an attenuated or killed virus, for some others an engineered virus vector and it can also be to produce the recombinant viral or bacterial proteins that will directly elicit an immune response.